seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Enter, from one side, AARON, DEMETRIUS, and CHIRON; from the other side, Young LUCIUS, and an Attendant, with a bundle of weapons, and verses writ upon them*

 **CHIRON**
-Demetrius, here’s the son of Lucius;
+Demetrius, here's the son of Lucius;
 He hath some message to deliver us.

 **AARON**